Nightknight3000/Assignment-Feedback-Transcriber/README.md

 This will create a table named `Assignment 1` in `ssbi25.sqlite3`.
 Then launch the web server through `python3 web_server.py`.

 To merge the gradings from other tutors, there is a button in the web page.
-Upload the `sqlite3` database, and the gradings of the current assignment will be merged into the local database.
+Upload the `sqlite3` database, and the gradings of the current selected assignment will be merged into the local database.

 ### Input
 This tool requires multiple CSV-files, each associated with assignment containing its feedback and the reached points